-- (a) allocation to particular classes of household, e.g. older persons, persons with disabilities etc., thus affording priority in the allocation of those dwellings to approved households in the relevant category of need; - (b) allocation to households transferring from other forms of social housing support (e.g. RAS Units, Voluntary Housing Units); - (c) for particular forms of tenure, including an Incremental Purchase Dwelling; - (d) for allocation under Choice Based Lettings (CBL); - (e) allocation of Unsold Affordable Dwellings.
+- (a) allocation to particular classes of household, e.g. older persons, persons with disabilities etc., thus affording priority in the allocation of those dwellings to approved households in the relevant category of need; - (b) allocation to households transferring from other forms of social housing support (e.g. RAS Units, Voluntary Housing Units); - (c) for particular forms of tenure, including an Incremental Purchase Dwelling; - (d) for allocation under Choice Based Lettings (CBL); - (e) allocation of Unsold Affordable Dwellings; - (f) allocation of Mortgage to Rent Dwellings.